 - Be careful while unpacking.
 Remove parts from their tubes/tapes ONLY when you need it and be careful while doing so.
 SMD parts are very hard to identify and easy to lose after they leave their packaging. - Conical tip that comes with most soldering iron will not work well with SMD (or anything really).
-I recommended you get a horse hoof tip (Hakko type C) or a chisel tip (Hakko type D) because these will transfer heat better and allow you to perform neat tricks such as drag soldering. - Make sure you have all the tools needed.
+I recommended you get a horse hoof tip (Hakko type C) or a chisel tip (Hakko type D) because these will transfer heat better, act as a reservoir for solder which you can use to both add and remove solder from a joint and allow you to perform neat tricks such as drag soldering. - Make sure you have all the tools needed.
 At the minimum, I suggest you have a temperature-controlled soldering-iron, a tweezer, good brand of solder, flux, and solder wick.
 Do NOT use eBay junk please. - SMD pads are small and easier to break than through-hole counterparts.
 Use temperature between 350-400 Deg Celsius while soldering and do not hold your iron on the pads too long because that is how you lift them off.
 If the solder bridge between pads, a lot of flux and solder wick helps.
 You might find a soldering pump easier for you, but from my own experience it has a higher chance of damaging the board. - While tacking one side down first then solder the other side is a standard practice for parts with two pads, you might find putting a part on the board, applying flux, then use already melted solder on your iron to tack both sides in one go easier.
 Try and see which way works best for you. - Do not afraid to try.
 We all start somewhere.